I Hate Suzie

 I Hate Suzie (stylised as I HATE SUZIE.) is a British dark comedy-drama television series created by Lucy Prebble and Billie Piper.
-It was produced by Bad Wolf in association with Sky Studios.
-All episodes were written by Prebble and most were directed by Georgi Banks-Davies while the second season was directed by Dawn Shadforth.
+Written by Prebble, it was produced by Bad Wolf in association with Sky Studios.

-The show marks the third collaboration between Prebble and Piper, who previously worked together on Secret Diary of a Call Girl (2007–2011) and The Effect (2012).
-I Hate Suzie follows the life of actress Suzie Pickles (Piper) whose life is thrown into turmoil when her phone is hacked and compromising photographs of her are leaked.
+The series marks the third collaboration between Prebble and Piper, who previously worked together on Secret Diary of a Call Girl (2007–2011) and The Effect (2012).
+I Hate Suzie follows the life of actress Suzie Pickles (Piper), whose life is thrown into turmoil when her phone is hacked and compromising photographs of her are leaked.
 Each episode is focused on "one of the eight stages of trauma" that Suzie experiences, a take on the five stages of grief.

-I Hate Suzie premiered on Sky Atlantic and NOW TV on 27 August 2020.
-It made its US debut on HBO Max on 19 November.
+I Hate Suzie premiered on Sky Atlantic and Now on 27 August 2020.
 It received critical acclaim from television critics for its writing, directing, and Piper's performance.
 It was recognised by several publications as one of the best television programmes of the year.
-On 19 February 2021, it was renewed for a second series, titled I Hate Suzie Too (stylised as I HATE SUZIE TOO.), which premiered on Sky Atlantic on 20 December 2022.
+In February 2021, it was renewed for a second series, titled I Hate Suzie Too (stylised as I HATE SUZIE TOO.), which premiered on 20 December 2022.